-My name is Katarina, and I am chairperson of the Scientific Board.
-If you have any questions to our members, please contact Sofia Winge and she will let us know.
+My name is Katarina, and I'm a chairperson of the Scientific Board.
+If you have any questions for our members, please contact Sofia Winge and she will let us know.

 Sofia.winge@uppakra.se

 The ongoing excavations - students' interpretations based on real finds